apache/pekko-http/docs/src/main/paradox/migration-guide/migration-from-spray.md

 or a response in a streaming fashion.
 The default case was for spray to collect the full entity in memory and send it out as a @apidoc[akka.util.ByteString] as part of the request or response entity object.

-In Akka HTTP, handling streaming data is mandatory.
+In Apache Pekko HTTP, handling streaming data is mandatory.
 When you receive a @apidoc[HttpRequest] on the server-side or an @apidoc[HttpResponse], in the default case it will contain a streamed entity as the `entity` field *which you are required to consume*.
 Otherwise, a connection might be stuck (at least until timeouts kick in).
 See @ref[Implications of the streaming nature of Request/Response Entities](../implications-of-streaming-http-entity.md).

-In the implementation, Akka HTTP makes heavy use of streams as well with the occasional fallback to actors.
+In the implementation, Apache Pekko HTTP makes heavy use of streams as well with the occasional fallback to actors.

 ### New module structure

 The number of modules has been reduced.
 Here's an approximate mapping from spray modules to new modules:

- * spray-util, spray-http, spray-can => akka-http-core
+ * spray-util, spray-http, spray-can => pekko-http-core
- * spray-routing => akka-http
+ * spray-routing => pekko-http
  * spray-client => parts of high-level client support is now provided via `Http().singleRequest`, other is not yet implemented (see also [#113](https://github.com/akka/akka-http/issues/113))
- * spray-caching => akka-http-caching (since version 10.0.11, more information here: @ref[Documentation](../common/caching.md))
+ * spray-caching => pekko-http-caching (since version 10.0.11, more information here: @ref[Documentation](../common/caching.md))

 ### Package name changes